-My Sunshine and I literally met under the big Nangka tree of a property called Villa Nangka on Gili Air.
+My Sunshine and I literally met under the big Nangka (jackfruit) tree which is standing in the middle of Villa Nangka.
 One year after we met we had the opportunity to buy this amazing place and we started our big adventure.

 “The word ‘Cinta’ means love in Bahasa Indonesia and the word ‘Locasi’ means location.
 When you put these two words together you get ‘Cinloc’ which literally means ‘love on location’.”

 We looked at each other and immediately agreed that this is the perfect project name for (re)building our little boutique hotel on Gili Air.